thephpleague/phpunit-coverage-listener/README.md

 Advance Usage
 -------------

-As you noticed on previous section, in order to work properly Listener class need to know several things, they are :
+As you may noticed on previous section, in order to work properly, Listener class need to know several things.
+They are being passed from `phpunit.xml` file.

+Bellow table describe each configuration respectively :

 | Key Name | Value | Description
 | :---: | :---: | :---: |